qiayuanl/resume/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Qiayuan Liao is currently a Rearch Intern in SUSTech CLEAR-LAB and an undergraduate student in GDUT.
+Qiayuan Liao is currently a Rearch Intern in Hybrid Robotics, UC Berkeley, SUSTech CLEAR-LAB and an undergraduate student in GDUT.
 He is full-stack roboticist with a great passion for robots and can independently design, build and control a complex robot system.
 His research interests include legged robots, optimal control, and mechanical design.
 He once initiated and led a team with 45 people to participate in the RoboMaster Robotics Competition.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.